Fuerdai: Education

 Fuerdais are much more likely to be international students than young Chinese adults as a whole.
-They often choose to study in Western countries because the Chinese education system is intensely demanding or they want to live in foreign countries, their affluent Fuyidai parents financing their overseas living.
+They often choose to study in Western countries because the Chinese education system is intensely demanding or they want to live in foreign countries, with their affluent Fuyidai parents financing their overseas living.
 Particularly high percentages of Chinese international students study in Australia (28.9% of all Australian students in 2013), the United States, Canada and parts of Europe.
 Outside China, opportunities in tertiary education for international students has substantially risen.

 The wealth of Fuerdai students is conspicuous in their clothing, luxury cars, dwellings and other luxury goods.
 In stark contrast, most of the local population cannot afford the same goods.
 Like in China, Western social media depicts the lifestyles of Fuerdais in overseas countries.
 Some Fuerdais, following current fashion trends, participate in the Hypebeast subculture due to their interest in social media influence.